vdchuyen/chuyen-vn/_posts/2025-09-09-hsm-sign-crk-pin-expired.md

 {% highlight bash %}
 pkcs11-tool --module /usr/lib/libeTPkcs11.so --change-pin
 {% endhighlight %}
-Update new pin to API then it's work and preparing to change again when it comes.
+Update new pin to API config then it started to work again and preparing to change again when the error comes again.